Online companies and retail businesses with important online stores often fixate on improving their conversion rates.

 Utilize A/B Testing

-A/B testing is mostly leveraged for testing web pages, but it can also be used for online ads and exit-intent popups.
+A/B testing is primarily leveraged for testing web pages, but it can also be used for online ads and exit-intent popups.

-With A/B testing, you send two very similar types of exit-intent popups out to your target audience simultaneously but to different people.
+With A/B testing, you send two similar exit-intent popups out to your target audience simultaneously but to different people.
 Then, you examine the results after a few weeks and start using the exit-intent popup that performed the best.

-When practiced regularly, A/B testing can help you streamline your exit-intent popups and only provide the absolute best ads, marketing messages, or input forms to your target audience.
+When practiced regularly, A/B testing can help you streamline your exit-intent popups and only provide your target audience with the absolute best ads, marketing messages, or input forms.

 In other words, it’ll help your exit-intent popups produce a better conversion rate.